logigearcorp/docs.testarchitect.com/content/administration-guide/repository-server-management/replication-repositories/setting-up-primary-replication-repositories/_index.md

 3. In the Open dialog box, specify the path to the .dat file to be imported.

-    **Tip:** You can select multiple repository files to import them in a single operation.
+{{<tip>}} You can select multiple repository files to import them in a single operation.

 4. Click the **Open** button.

     The Import Repository dialog box appears and displays information on the selected repository files in the **Import Information** list.

-    **Note:** A repository exported from a pre-7.3 version of TestArchitect may have an issue when imported into TestArchitect 7.3 or later, if the original repository name contained any underscore \(\_\) characters.
+{{<note>}} A repository exported from a pre-7.3 version of TestArchitect may have an issue when imported into TestArchitect 7.3 or later, if the original repository name contained any underscore \(\_\) characters.
 Please note that the suggested name in the **Repository Name** column may not accurately reflect the original name.

 5. Select the **Import as Replication Repository** check box.

-    **Restriction:** Since you are importing the repository as a replication, you are not allowed to modify the default name in the **Repository Name** field.
+{{<restriction>}} Since you are importing the repository as a replication, you are not allowed to modify the default name in the **Repository Name** field.

     ![](/images/TA_Administration/Images/Import_repo_rep_dlg.png)